-Effective June 7, 2021, the CID board of directors has named Dr. Heather Grantham CID’s ninth executive director.
-Currently, she co-directs Washington University School of Medicine’s Program in Audiology and Communication Sciences (PACS), where she also serves as Director of Deaf Education Studies and Associate Professor of Otolaryngology.
+On June 7, 2021, Dr. Heather Grantham became CID’s ninth executive director.
+She is the former co-director Washington University School of Medicine’s Program in Audiology and Communication Sciences (PACS), where she also served as director of deaf education and an associate professor of otolaryngology.
 She has worked as a teacher of the deaf, authored numerous publications and presented extensively on improving education for children who are deaf and hard of hearing.

 In addition to teaching university courses, Dr. Grantham has authored or co-authored numerous research articles and presented at professional conferences worldwide.
 She has served as project director for U.S. Department of Education grants totaling more than $3 million, focused on preparing graduate-level teachers of children who are deaf and hard of hearing (2014–2019) and interdisciplinary personnel development in deaf education and pediatric audiology (2019–2024).
 Her research interests include reading and spelling development, vocabulary acquisition and best practices for teaching spoken language to children who are deaf or hard of hearing.